bmr-cymru/stratify/README.md

 following command:

 ```
-# python stratify.py --text --target vda
+# python stratify.py --target vda --kickstart /root/ks.cfg
 ```

 This will download required packages, partition vda and create a boot file system on `vda1`.
 A stratis pool named `p1` and a file system named `fs1` will be created and mounted at `/mnt/stratisroot`.

 Stratify will then run the anaconda installer.
-A kickstart file may be given by passing `--kickstart /root/ks.cfg` (the path must be absolute).
+A kickstart file must be given by passing `--kickstart /root/ks.cfg` (the path must be absolute).

 Once the system has been installed the script will install packages required